khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 Use the accessor [`started`](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#started) to know if the scene has started or not.

-# Babylon object

-To access to the [Babylon Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene) object, use the [`babylon`](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#babylon) accessor.
-You can use it and modify whatever you need, but remember not to remove any element previously created by Khanon.js

 # Spawning and removing elements

 Use the [spawn](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#spawn) object to spawn elements.
 This object returns the [SceneSpawn](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html) class.
 You can spawn [actors](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#actor), [sprites](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#sprite), [meshes](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#mesh) and [particles](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#particle).